Pearl Jam 2006 World Tour: History

 Pearl Jam promoted its self-titled album with tours in North America, Europe, and Australia in 2006.
 As a warm-up for the tour, European fans were treated to a small show at the London Astoria in London, England on April 20, 2006, where Pearl Jam performed the new material and debuted live performances of "Marker in the Sand" and "Army Reserve".
 The first leg of the North American tour focused on the Northeastern United States.
 The band opened with a two-night stand in Toronto, Ontario, Canada at the Air Canada Centre which featured rock band My Morning Jacket as the opening act.
 Pearl Jam concluded on June 3, 2006, in East Rutherford, New Jersey at Continental Airlines Arena.
 The band moved to the Midwest and the West Coast for the tour's second leg.
 The second leg began on June 23, 2006, with a show in Pittsburgh, Pennsylvania at Mellon Arena and ended with a two-night stand at The Gorge Amphitheatre in George, Washington.
 This tour included three two-night stands opening for Tom Petty and the Heartbreakers on Petty's Highway Companion tour.
-Sonic Youth opened for Pearl Jam during a majority of the tour's second leg.
+Sonic Youth opened for Pearl Jam during the majority of the tour's second leg.